INTRODUCTION

 Maritime Museum

 Displays include typical luggage of an early passenger, scaled models of ships that either visited Geelong or called the port home, and relics of trade and navigation.
-View photographs of the navy's first class of thirteen-year-old boys, which produced three Admirals and many heroes in the Australian Royal Navy.
-Wonder at an early fold out canoe used for secret missions during WWII, imagine diving in turn-of-the-20th-century gear, or working the apparatus that pumped pure oxygen to the diver below.
+View photographs of the navy's first-class of thirteen-year-old boys, which produced three Admirals and many heroes in the Royal Australian navy.
+Wonder at an early 'fold out' canoe used for secret missions during WWII,or imagine diving in the turn-of-the-20th-century gear, or working the apparatus that pumped pure oxygen to the diver below.